NEWS

 What’s something that you’ve always wanted to try or learn?
 Even though there is really no need to, for a long time I have wanted to learn to read and speak the Irish Language.

 Anything else you want people to know? (professionally, personally, or other?)
 I started on this journey in the kitchen with no formal training or schooling for the Culinary Arts.
 It started while I was a guest here at the Hope House doing the dishes every meal for 3 months.
-A few of the supervisors that were here at the time recommend I fill in the paperwork to become a volunteer inside the kitchen.
+A few of the supervisors that were here at the time recommended I fill in the paperwork to become a volunteer inside the kitchen.
 After 2 months of volunteering and moving to the Transitional Housing side, a cook position became available, and the Hope House Director at the time, took a chance and hired me.
 It is thanks to those supervisors and my current ones, that I am where I am now: a better place physically and mentally, and confident in my abilities as a chef.

 Join our team!